This class is primarily used to initialize, configure, and start Marketing Cloud Personalization.

 The Personalization singleton.

-Starts Personalization with the specified configuration.
+Configures Personalization with the specified account and dataset, and starts sending events.
 Recommended to call from

 Application.onCreate().
 For example code, see the Startup section in this article.
 Once started, subsequent calls to start will have no effect, unless